Quality control is important. When you’re working with manufacturers, there

 Hopefully, You Won’t Make the Same Mistakes These Companies Did

-As you can see from these examples, you need to be be aware of the different types of issues that can occur with your product including instruction manuals, product packaging, master carton durability and labeling and most importantly the product itself.
+As you can see from these examples, you need to be aware of the different types of issues that can occur with your product including instruction manuals, product packaging, master carton durability, and labeling and most importantly the product itself.

 That means you should ideally always have an approval sample with specifications that detail for how your product is made and with what components and to what level of quality.
 It also means you need to have your products inspected before shipment to provide a high degree of confidence to ensure what you receive is what you ordered.

 These lessons have cost many companies time and money.
 And, if you learn from their mistakes, you can put yourself

 If you need any more advice about quality control or are looking for a quality inspection company, contact us!
 We are happy to help discuss how to make sure you receive the quality you expect.

 Price vs. Quality: What You Need to Know